ToniK4/TitanicWeather/README.md

 # TitanicWeather
+## Important:
+In order to build the solution a Secrets.cs file has to be added in the TitanicWeather project.

+The file contains the connection string to the database.
+That's why it's not in the GitHub repository.

 ## Description:
 This is a semester project we made in the 3rd semester of computer science in zealand.
 Our idea was to make a weather application with a Raspberry Pi.
 The main idea is that we measure data on the pi and send this to a web application using a rest-service.